McLaren Race Cars

 McLaren F1 GTR Race Car

 The F1 GTR race cars that lined up on the grid at the 24 Hours of Le Mans in 1995 were essentially still no more than converted road cars.
 Indeed, the air restrictor regulations of the period meant the F1 GTR actually had less power than the production F1 it was based on.
-Yet against faster purpose-built sports prototypes, F1 GTRs finished the 1995 race in 1st, 3rd, 4th, 5th and 13th positions, an unprecedented result that made McLaren the only manufacturer to win the world-famous endurance race on its first attempt.
-It is a record we still proudly hold to this day.
+Yet against faster purpose-built sports prototypes, F1 GTRs finished the 1995 race in 1st, 3rd, 4th, 5th and 13th positions, an unprecedented result that made.
+The only manufacturer to win the famous endurance race on its first attempt.

 McLaren F1 GTR Long Tail